chepingt/Faith-Shap/README.md

-# Faith-Shap: The Faithful Shapley Interaction Index - JMLR
+# Faith-Shap: The Faithful Shapley Interaction Index
 This is the code for our JMLR paper "Faith-Shap: The Faithful Shapley Interaction Index".

 ## Compatability